Chapter 1, Part 4

 Though dying, he had a right as my father to make these decisions.
-What’s fucked up is he had absolutely no idea, My mom and step dad were trying to do it with out anyone knowing, even my dad.
-They thought they wouldn’t go to the home and talk to my father.
+What’s fucked up is he had absolutely no idea.
+My mom and stepdad were trying to do it without anyone knowing, even my dad.
+They didn’t think they would go to the home and talk to my father.

 Envision this entire conversation happening in sign language because the brain tumor didn’t allow him to speak properly and he couldn’t hear because he was deaf from the brain tumors.
 Someone had to translate to both him and the Child Services person.

-Every one in my family said no…..
-Except my Aunt Susie.
-She was single, no kids.
-The way I see it, It was my Fathers dying wish…. though he didn’t go for a year and a half after that, he knew it was on the way.
+Everyone in my family said no…except my aunt Susie.
+She was single with no kids.
+The way I see it, it was my father’s dying wish…though he didn’t go for a year and a half after that.
+He knew it was on the way.

-I remember when we were sitting at that table eating the food, I told my Aunt Susie that my Mom said we were going to switch off every summer, my Aunt Susie said “She said that?!” with a look of anger that I have never even seen on her face.
+I remember when we were sitting at that table eating food, I told my aunt Susie that my mom said we were going to switch off every summer.
+My aunt Susie said “She said that?!” with a look of anger that I have never even seen on her face.

-I need to get my mom’s side of this.
-But I have no idea why my Grandma and Grandpa would randomly say these things almost 20 years later.
-Or why my Aunt didn’t exactly deny or correct anything they said.
+PLEASE NOTE: I need to get my mom’s side of this but I have no idea why my Grandma and Grandpa would randomly say these things almost 20 years later.
+Or why My Aunt didn’t exactly deny or correct anything they said.